dovecot/documentation/docs/core/man/doveadm-service-status.1.md

 :   the total number of processes forked for the service since the service
     start.

+*generation*
+:   the configuration generation the service belongs to.
+This increases by one
+    for every reload, so services preserved from before a reload (see [[setting,shutdown_clients_timeout]]) have a smaller number than the current one.

 <!-- @include: include/global-options-formatter.inc -->

 ## ARGUMENTS